splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

 ServiceNow.
 You will need to identify the subset of roles that are required by your instance and add them to the service user account.
-One easy way to identify if this is the case, is to temporarily add the ‘admin’ role since it inherits all other roles.
+One easy way to identify if this is the case, is to temporarily add the ‘admin' role since it inherits all other roles.
 Then test the integration.
 If everything works as expected, there is some role or subset of roles that need to be identified and added.